USA-RedDragon/DMRHub/README.md

 - Implement authentication
 - Fix MSTCL on master shutdown (signal trap)
 - Add logic to route repeaters with -01, -02, etc repeater suffixes
-- Change callsign in parrot to parrot.
-Any other fields?

 ## To test